France Political Orientation

 MBFC’s Country Freedom Rating: 83.86 – Mostly Free

-World Press Freedom Rank: France 34/180
+World Press Freedom Rank: France 24/180

-In 2020, Reporters Without Borders ranked France 34/180 in their Press Freedom Index, stating there has been a disturbing increase in “judicial harassment of investigative reporters” and “physical attacks and harassment.”
+In 2022, Reporters Without Borders ranked France 24/180 in their Press Freedom Index, stating there has been a disturbing increase in “judicial harassment of investigative reporters” and “physical attacks and harassment.”
 Freedom House, a US-based advocacy group, reports that newspapers and broadcasters are “owned by companies with close ties to both prominent politicians and the defense establishment.”

-In conclusion, the French Government has direct and indirect control over the media outlets, especially on public broadcasters which are owned or financed by the government and influenced by the ruling political party.
+In conclusion, the French Government has direct and indirect control over the media outlets, especially on public broadcasters, which are owned or financed by the government and influenced by the ruling political party.